ACBob/silk-icon-scalable/README.md

 The classic silk icon set recreated (& extended) as SVG

 ## [Preview, and comparison with the original](https://frhun.de/silk-icon-scalable/preview/)
+*Note: The original vectorizations were made by [frhun](https://github.com/frhun), this repository mostly rewrites the generate script to work on my machine.*

 ## Generating from sources:

-Inkscape and Pyhton 3 are assumed to be installed, and present in the `$PATH`.
+Python 3 are assumed to be installed, and present in the `$PATH`.
 Generating the combined icons in ./generate:

 ```sh